ccasatejada/senscritique_books_csvmaker/README.md

 # senscritique_books_csvmaker
-Designed to extract books (and comics) from senscritique as csv-compatible-with-goodreads (or storygraph) It works (september 2025)
+Designed to extract books (and comics) from senscritique collections as csv-compatible-with-goodreads (or storygraph).
+It works (september 2025)

 # target
 Extract comics and books collections to a csv that can be imported in goodreads or storygraph 's apps.
 It gathers only books with ratings

 # installation
 install requirements
-$ pip install -r requirements.txt
+`$ pip install -r requirements.txt`

 # setup
 edit the only main script to: